meetsmore/atlantis-cdktf-bun/README.md

-## A Docker image for Atlantis with Cdktf and Bun
+## A Docker image for Atlantis with Cdktf and Bun(support arm64 / amd64)

 This is a Docker image for Atlantis with Cdktf and Bun.